bingtimren/Answer42/README.md

 * Extension stage 2 length (0 to skip)
 * Extension stage 2 reminder interval in minutes (0 no reminder)
 * Manual extension length in minutes
-* Final reminder interval (0 to terminate immediately)
+* Final reminder interval (0 to terminate immediately & commit, -1 to terminate & commit NOFIN)

 ---
 ## Windows & Interaction
+### Initialize
+* Check storage if current what is available
+* If not, current what is NIL and start right now
+* Bring on window running
+### Window interaction
 * Window Running
    * on Finish -> Window Finish Running
    * on View Summary -> view summary